omarelleboudy/HR-Departments-List/README.txt

+This is a very basic, very simple MERN stack application with CRUD Operations.

+To Run this application:

 	First, make sure to have mongodb installed.

 	Next, run mongod.

 	Make sure the database is connected on port 27017.

 	Navigate to the backend folder and run :  nodemon server.js

 	Navigate to the frontend folder and run :  npm start

 	Wait for the web application to launch and try it out.